-Geotextiles are used in the civil construction, especially in roads and fills to improve soil characteristics.
-The recent popularity of geotextiles makes a poor soil more manageable and making possible to build in places where otherwise would be impossible.
-Geotextiles are ideal materials for infrastructure works such as roads, harbors, and many others.
+Geotextiles are used in civil construction projects for soil fills to improve soil characteristics.
+Geotextiles make poor soil more manageable, enabling construction in places that would otherwise be unsuitable.
+Geotextiles are ideal materials for many infrastructure works, such as roads, harbors, landfills, drainage structures, and other civil projects.

-Geotextiles can be used in the following applications:
+Geotextiles can be used in many common applications:

-- To improve unpaved and paved roads in airport runways
+- Unpaved and paved roads in airport runways

 - Friction or movement restraint